Matan Uziel: Real Women Real Stories

+Kate del Castillo and former drug lord El Chapo

+On January 9, 2012, del Castillo publicly posted an essay on Twitter (using Twextra) discussing social issues in Mexico that included controversial statements directed towards Joaquín "El Chapo" Guzmán, the infamous head of the Sinaloa Cartel.
+What later became a scandal and a Netflix documentary was first told by Castillo herself on Uziel's platform Real Women Real Stories during March 2017.

 Activism

 Matan Uziel previously served as an ambassador for the National Eating Disorders Association.
 During his tenure, he created a Change.org petition against Spreadshirt, accusing the e-commerce company for selling shirts that appeared to glamorize eating disorders.

 In August 2017, Uziel started a petition calling for convicted child rapist and former priest Paul Shanley to live in a treatment facility where he will have no access to children.
 As of 5 August 2017, more than 15,000 people had signed the petition, which also called for Shanley's whereabouts to be monitored with a GPS bracelet.

 More than a decade ago, a video appeared on the web in which Mexican actress Michelle Vieth appeared naked, a situation that she still considers heartbreaking and difficult to overcome.
 In July 2017, Vieth contacted Uziel, who helped her to remove the content from the internet.

 On 16 February 2018, Katinka Hosszú, a Hungarian three-time Olympic champion and a nine-time long-course world champion, filed for divorce from Shane Tusup.
 On 25 May 2018, Hosszú's Facebook page was deleted by Tusup, who was the sole administrator of the page.
 However, on 6 June 2018, Hosszú regained access to her Facebook and then Instagram page with the assistance of Uziel.

-In August 2019, Uziel and its organization Real Women Real Stories discovered that shirts bearing iconic photographs of the Holocaust of a man being shot to death while perched over a mass grave are sold on Amazon UK.
+In August 2019, Uziel and his organization Real Women Real Stories discovered that shirts bearing iconic photographs of the Holocaust of a man being shot to death while perched over a mass grave are sold on Amazon UK.
 The items in question featured an infamous photograph known as The Last Jew in Vinnitsa.
 Uziel forwarded the information to Israel's Channel 2 and following the channel's inquiry, Amazon has removed the items.

+Personal life

+Matan Uziel is the grandson of Professor Moshe Gueron.